-The Applied Aviation Sciences Department operates the Aerospace Forensics Lab, formerly known as the Aircraft Crash Lab, at 915 South Clyde Morris Boulevard, just southeast of Daytona Beach International Airport and near the Daytona Beach Campus.
+The Applied Aviation Sciences Department operates the Aerospace Forensics Lab, formerly known as the Aircraft Crash Lab.

 Potential research topics include experiential learning techniques, forensic imaging, metallurgical failure analyses, software uses for accident scene diagrams, powerplant system analysis, flight instrument impact capture marks, and the pedagogy of wreckage layouts to maximize student learning.

 Equipment: Several fixed- and rotor-wing aircraft, all involved in actual crashes.

 Phone: To speak to someone about this lab or any of our facilities, call us at 386-226-6100 or 800-862-2416.